kinnara-digital-studio/kecak-workflow/docs/developmentBuildingPlugins.md

 	- The activator class is the bundle's hook to the lifecycle layer for management.

-	-Used to register your plugin class in start method
+	- Used to register your plugin class in start method